"""

 # Periodically check for completion of ``waiter_encoding``.

-from .telopt import DO, BINARY
+from .telopt import DO, SB, BINARY, CHARSET

 if (